L. L. Zamenhof: Early years

-Zamenhof was born on 15 December 1859, the son of Mark and Rozalia Zamenhof, in the multi-ethnic city of Belostok (now Białystok in Poland).
-At that time, the city was in the Grodno Governorate of the Russian Empire.
-His parents were of Litvak descent and were Jewish.
+Zamenhof was born on 15 December 1859, the son of Mark and Rozalia Zamenhof, in the multi-ethnic city of Belostok in the Russian Empire (now Białystok in Poland).
+He went to a cheder until age 13, and later to secondary school in Warsaw.
+He developed an interest in poetry and drama, and wrote several pieces, including a five act play about the Tower of Babel.

 He appears to have been natively bilingual in Yiddish and Russian, however according to Zamenhof himself he used to speak mainly in Polish.
 His father was a teacher of French and German.
 From him, Zamenhof learned both languages, as well as Hebrew.
 He also spoke Belarusian, which was popular in Białystok.
 Polish became the native language of his children in Warsaw.
 In school, he studied the classical languages Latin, Greek, and Aramaic.
 He later learned some English, though in his own words not very well.
 He had an interest in Italian and Lithuanian and learned Volapük when it came out in 1880.
 By that time, his international language project was already well-developed.

 In addition to the Jewish Yiddish-speaking minority, the population of Białystok included Polish Catholics and the Russian Orthodox (the latter of whom were mainly government officials), with smaller groups of Belarusians, Germans and other ethnicities.
 Zamenhof was saddened and frustrated by the many quarrels among these groups.
 He supposed that the main reason for the hate and prejudice lay in the mutual misunderstanding caused by the lack of a common language.
 If such a language existed, Zamenhof postulated, it could play the role of a neutral communication tool between people of different ethnic and linguistic backgrounds.